hydra3333/Pi4CC/README.md

    - VNC is enabled
    - SSH is enabled
    - GPU memory is 384k
-   - "localisation" tab is used to check/configure your timezone/locale etc
+   - "localisation" tab is used to check/configure your timezone/locale etc and set local language to UTF-8
-5. Also check the Pi has a fixed IP address, perhaps by setting your home router's DHCP facility to recognise the Pi's mac address and provide a fixed IP address
+4. Also check the Pi has a fixed IP address, perhaps by setting your home router's DHCP facility to recognise the Pi's mac address and provide a fixed IP address
-6. Clone the respository to the Desktop of the Pi and copy the setup files to the Desktop
+5. Clone the respository to the Desktop of the Pi and copy the setup files to the Desktop
    - start a Terminal and do this:
      ```
      cd ~/Desktop
      sudo apt install -y git
      git clone https://github.com/hydra3333/Pi4CC.git
-     cp -fv ./Pi4CC/setup_0.sh ./
-     cp -fv ./Pi4CC/setup_1.sh ./
+     cp -fv ./Pi4CC/setup*.sh ./
      chmod +777 *.sh
      ```
    - you are greatly encouraged to view and check files `setup_0.sh` and `setup_1.sh` to see they do nothing nefarious :)
-7. Do part "Setup 0" of the installation (it should be re-startable, feel free to "Control C" and re-start if you feel uncomfortable)
+6. Do part "Setup 0" of the installation (it should be re-startable, feel free to "Control C" and re-start if you feel uncomfortable)
    - plug the USB3 external hard drive in to the Pi (always use the same USB3 slot in the Pi)
    - wait 15 seconds for the USB3 external hard drive to spin up and be recognised automatically
    - find and note EXACTLY the correct `UUID=` string of letters and numbers for the USB3 external hard drive ; start a Terminal and do this: